 Port City Optimal Wit: I know, another wheat beer but hey, at only 5% ABV, you can celebrate the Redskins by drinking a few of the crisp and refreshing ale.
 Brewed with wheat and oats, spiced with coriander and grains of paradise.
 Sweet potatoes will love to keep company with this citrusy, spicy brew.

-Located on 3950 Wheeler Avenue in Alexandria, VA, Port City Brewery has established itself as a well-crafted supplier for the DC area and Mid-Atlantic region.
-Port City Brewery produces about four year round ales as well as a few seasonals.
+Located at 3950 Wheeler Avenue in Alexandria, VA, Port City Brewery has established itself as a well-crafted supplier for the DC area and Mid-Atlantic region.
+Port City Brewery produces about four-year round ales as well as a few seasonals.